RT-Thread/rt-thread/README.md

 ## Supported Architectures

-RT-Thread supports many architectures,and has covered the major architectures in current applications.
+RT-Thread supports many architectures, and has covered the major architectures in current applications.
 Architecture and chip manufacturer involved:

 - **ARM Cortex-M0/M0+**：manufacturers like ST
 - **ARM Cortex-M3**：manufacturers like ST、Winner Micro、MindMotion, ect.